Jmanitou/Flatiron-Movie-Genre-Analysis/README.md

 ## Conclusion

--Film in the Sci-Fi Genre
+* Film in the Sci-Fi Genre

--Film directed by Colin Trevorrow
+* Film directed by Colin Trevorrow

--Fund a film around 150,000,000 to 200,000,000
+* Fund a film around 150,000,000 to 200,000,000

 ## Next Steps

--Look into older and newer movie data
+* Look into older and newer movie data

--Look into data that shows popular Sci-Fi literature that hasn't been adapted yet
+* Look into data that shows popular Sci-Fi literature that hasn't been adapted yet